daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-15/README.md

 ## Lecture Overview

-In the past few classes, we've covered the three major pathways to authentication and authorization: Basic, OAuth and Bearer.
-Let's take authorization a little further, ensuring that any request a client makes is something that client is _allowed to do_, given the signed in user.
+We've now reached the end of our Auth/Auth module, which covered some of the standard ways to handle authentication and authorization in a web application.
+Using three major authorization methods (Basic, Bearer and OAuth) you can securely recieve credentials from a user and verify their identity.
+As we review those topics today, we'll also be covering a new data structure, trees.

 At the end of this class, you'll be able to:

+-   [x] Define what a data structure is
+-   [x] Define what a tree is
--   [x] Define roles and capabilities
+-   [x] Understand the difference between preOrder, postOrder and inOrder traversal
+-   [x] Understand breadth first traversal using a queue
--   [x] Understand the types of access control
+-   [x] Understand the difference between a binary tree and a binary search tree\
+-   [x] Have a solid understanding of past module topics such as:
+    -   [x] Sign in and sign up using Basic Auth
+    -   [x] Taking user data from a third party using OAuth
+    -   [x] The use of Bearer tokens
+    -   [x] How to generate a token using JWT
--   [x] Implement role based access control
+    -   [x] Role based access control to protect data / routes
--   [x] Use a mongoose virtual join to import user role capabilities
--   [x] Understand the security concerns of OAuth

 Prior to class, review the readings below and answer the discussion questions in your reading repository.